HuseyinLus/GenAI-YT-Summarizer/README.md

 - 📥 Automatically fetches transcript from a YouTube video (if available)
 - 🧠 Summarizes the transcript using `distilbart-cnn-12-6`
-- 🖥️ Simple user interface built with Gradio
+- 🖥️ Simple user interface built with Streamlit